Bryan De La Cruz Player Props: Marlins vs. Red Sox

-Bryan De La Cruz -- with a slugging percentage of .349 in his past 10 games (including no homers) -- will be in action for the Miami Marlins against the Boston Red Sox, with Garrett Whitlock on the mound, on June 27 at 7:10 PM ET.
+On Wednesday, Bryan De La Cruz (.326 batting average in his past 10 games, with three doubles, a home run, a walk and eight RBI) and the Miami Marlins play the Boston Red Sox, whose starting pitcher will be Kaleb Ort.
+First pitch is at 7:10 PM ET.

-He racked up three hits (going 3-for-4 with a double) in his most recent appearance against the Pirates.
+In his most recent appearance, he racked up two hits (going 2-for-5 with a home run and two RBI) against the Red Sox.

 Bryan De La Cruz Game Info & Props vs. the Red Sox